One Vanderbilt: 2014 proposal

+Revision and rezoning approval

 By October 2014, One Vanderbilt was projected to be 1514 ft high.
 The following month, TD Bank signed a lease at the building, officially becoming an anchor tenant.
 Disputes over the proposed transit improvements at One Vanderbilt continued.
 That December, an advisory task force composed of two local community boards indicated that it would oppose the improvements unless the building's energy efficiency was increased and one of the Grand Central entrances was relocated.

 In January 2015, Manhattan Borough President Gale Brewer endorsed the project with several stipulations, including benches and restrooms in the proposed transit hall, as well as a requirement that SL Green maintain the plaza on Vanderbilt Avenue.
 Public hearings on the proposed rezoning of One Vanderbilt proceeded the next month.
 Constitutional lawyer Laurence Tribe testified against the proposal on behalf of Penson, under the argument that SL Green had taken Grand Central's air rights from the city rather than purchasing them from Penson.
 In March 2015, the DCP approved the Vanderbilt Avenue rezoning as well as SL Green's proposal for One Vanderbilt.
+The Vanderbilt Avenue rezoning received unanimous approval from the New York City Council in May 2015, following an endorsement by the council's zoning subcommittee.